CDOT-CV/RSU_Management/README.md

 This project is an open-source, proof-of-concept for the roadside unit (RSU) data manager with the integration of Google Cloud Storage (GCS) functions.
 RSU data is assumed to take the form of JSON strings.
 The data will be passed through three "containers".
 First, all data will be placed in the raw ingest (a GCS bucket).
 From there, each data is checked for cleanliness: if the check passes, the clean data is placed in the data lake (another GCS bucket).
 From there, data is pushed as byte string messages to the short-term data warehouse (a Google Cloud Pub/Sub topic).

+The data_manager directory contains two sub-directories: sample_files and source_code.
+The former directory holds the sample_files used during the design, implementation and testing of this project.
+The RSU-ND.json file is an example of the type of JSON string retrieved from an RSU.
+The sample_creds.json file is an example format of the credentials issued by the Google Cloud Platform (GCP), which is passed into the main.py script and enables the user to access the GCP.

 ## Guidelines

 - Issues
   - Create issues using the SMART goals outline (Specific, Measurable, Actionable, Realistic and Time-Aware)
 - PR (Pull Requests)